 Why I Write CSS-in-JS 🎨

 CSS stands for Cascading Style Sheets.
-Back when CSS was created, we were building websites which were typically pretty simple by today's standards.
+Back when CSS was created, we were building websites which were simple by today's standards.
 At the time, the cascading part of CSS was super useful.
 Today, however, I think it ends up being a foot-gun more often that it is helpful.
 Think about it, can you remember every class name you used on your last project?

 Now imagine working on a project with several other people.
 Writing CSS that conflicts with or overwrites someone else's styles is essentially inevitable.
 Techniques like BEM and SMCSS can help but you have to rely on all developers following the rules and as a project grows so do the chances that someone will slip up.

 For me, CSS-in-JS help save me from myself.
 I'm protected from my own mistakes by an API instead of by convention.
 CSS-in-JS allows me to focus on styling my UI without having to be mindful of overwriting CSS somewhere else.

 The cascade can still be useful, however.
 With CSS-in-JS, you can still take advantage of the cascade.
 The difference is that the scope of the cascade is limited and controlled by you.
 You can have your cake and eat it.

 Okay, let's say you never make mistakes.
 Are there any benefits to CSS-in-JS besides controlling the cascade.
 As it turns out, there are.
 CSS-in-JS libraries are responsible for how styles are injected into the DOM.
 They can track which components are rendered and inline the appropriate styles for best performance.

 This means the user ends up making fewer round trip to the server and even downloading fewer bytes of code.
 That means a quicker time to first paint.
 Great success.